 - The building to be improved must be located in the Historic Old Town Erie URA zone.

 - Incentive monies can equal 20% of the total project redevelopment cost, up to 50% of the cost of eligible improvements.

 - Grants are available to owner or tenant (if tenant applies, a minimum of three years must be remaining on the lease and written and owner permission must be provided).

 - The for-profit business must have been operating for over a year, has a valid Town business license, be in good standings with the Town, must be expanding, no more than 10 employees, and have not received previous TOEURA financial support.

-- A list of eligible and non-eligible expenses, along with the scoring criteria, can be found here Business Siting & Expansion Business Siting & Expansion.
+- A list of eligible and non-eligible expenses, along with the scoring criteria Business Siting & Expansion Business Siting & Expansion.

 - All businesses must receive grant approval before beginning the construction of improvements.
 No work before awarding of funds can be reimbursed.

 - A Selection Committee will review the application.

 Tax increment financing ("TIF") funds received by the Town of Erie Urban Renewal Authority ("TOEURA") to promote the goals of TOEURA in reducing blight within the urban renewal areas in the Town of Erie.
 TOEURA recognizes the importance and value in leveraging TIF funds and providing public financing for the purpose of commercial improvements, residential improvements, historic building improvements, off-site and utility improvements, and business siting and expansion.

 - Applications will be reviewed and approved on a case-by-case scenario